 (d) An unprovoked infliction of physical injury upon any other animal which occurs off the property of the owner or keeper of the animal inflicting the injury.

-(f) The dumping of trash cans or the spreading of trash which occurs off the property of the owner or keeper of the animal.
+(f) The dumping of trash cans or the spreading of trash that occurs off the property of the owner or keeper of the animal.

 Any dog which is running at large and which is by reason of its vicious disposition dangerous to persons or property may be shot by any peace officer or taken up and destroyed in a humane manner by the Poundmaster.